- Bicycle trailer

 Since ancient Egypt or Mesopotamia, people love to carry a lot of stuff from one place to another.
-At first they load it all on horses, donkeys or camels.
-Then on all sorts of carriers… One is for sure all the time – the more room you offer them, the more you please them.
+At first they’ve loaded it all on horses, donkeys or camels.
+Then on all sorts of carriers… One is for sure all the time – the more room you give them, the more you please them.

-The production of cargo trailers has started in early 20th century.
-Everybody has then tried to produce bicycles or trailers.
-Trailers were for example the first product ever of the British car company Jaguar in 1920s.
-They produced a sidecar called Swallow.
+The production of cargo trailers has started in the early 20th century.
+At that time everyone has tried to produce bicycles or trailers.
+Trailers were for example the first products of a small British company which later became famous as the luxury car manufacturer Jaguar.
+In the 1920s they produced a sidecar called Swallow.

-No wonder that the trailers – for bicycles or for motorcycles – have been very popular in the early 20th century.
-You could transport a lot of stuff in them, or just have fun to ride them with your kids.
+The trailers – no matter if for bicycles or motorcycles – have been very popular in the early 20th century.
+You could transport stuff quickly, or just have fun to ride them with your kids.

-The trailers for bicycles have been very variable then, even the sidecars would appeared in the streets, just like the nice picture from the German Bundesarchiv proves.
+Trailers for bicycles have been very variable then, you could see even the sidecars on the streets just like this nice picture from the German Bundesarchiv proves.

-It has started with all of this and ended simultaneously (at least for bicycle trailers).
-After the WW2, the trailers were alternated with the carriers or seats.
+The boom of trailers has started and ended simultaneously.
+After the WW2, they were alternated with seats.
 The further developement has ended, instead cars were on the move…

 The first real carriers1978

-The serial production of the bicycle trailers for children in a modern sence has started in 1970s in Oregon, USA.
-It was right there where a bicycle enthusiast Alan Scholz moved from the North Dakota.
-At first he opened just a shop with some bicycle stuff, but soon after that he realised that he would like to produce something on his own.
-And so he came up with a trailer in 1978.
-The twowheeler has been named Burley.
+The serial production of the bicycle trailers for children in a modern sence has started in 1970s in Oregon, USA, with bicycle enthusiast Alan Scholz who moved there from the North Dakota.
+At first he opened just a shop with bicycle stuff, but soon after that he realised that he would like to produce something on his own.
+And so he came up with a trailer (in 1978).
+The two-wheeler has been named Burley.

 Icon from Canada1992

-Soon came more twowheelers and among them one, which became a real bestseller.
+Soon came more two-wheelers and among them one, which became a real bestseller.
 This time not made in USA, but made in Canada.
 Chariot.
-It was Dan Britton, a triathlonist, who came with the idea and founded the Chariot Carriers company in 1992.
+It was Dan Britton, former triathlonist, who came with the Idea and founded the Chariot Carriers company in 1992.

 He has improved it continually so that it was not just a bicycle trailer, but also a stroller.
 Moreover, with the ski-set you could use it even in winter on cross-country skis.

-In the year 2011 Britton sold his company to the Swedish conglomerate Thule which produces it with subtle adaptations untill today.
+In the year 2011 Britton sold his company to the Swedish conglomerate Thule which produces it – with subtle adaptations – to this days.

 First single wheel trailer2001

-With the first single wheel trailer for bicycles came German designer Florian Weismann, whose specialization are bicycle frames.
-It was in 2001 when he manufactured the first prototype of a trailer which was both – lightweight and above all one-wheeled.
+The first single-wheeled trailer for children ever.
+With this revolutionary Idea came German designer Florian Weismann, whose specialization are bicycle frames.
+It was in 2001 when he manufactured first prototype of a trailer which was both – lightweight and single-wheeled.

-It´s just a trailer, but also a great idea.
-Today produces him the German company Tout-Terrain.
+It´s a trailer, but also a great Idea.
+Weismann’s piece is now produced by the German firm Tout-Terrain.